Nelly Korda steals spotlight the last 2 tournaments of year - WHIZ News

 Louis Oosthuizen had a fourth straight year without winning anywhere in the world.
 A tie for seventh two weeks ago in the Alfred Dunhill Championship might end up feeling like a win.

-That result will land him at No. 50 in the world ranking at the end of the year.
-Augusta National typically invites the top 50 to the Masters, though there is some uncertainty about the criteria because of all the defections to LIV Golf.
+That result will land him at No. 50 in the world ranking at the end of the year and a spot in the Masters, because Augusta National announced Tuesday it would keep the same qualifying criteria as last year.

 Dean Burmester could have bumped Oosthuizen with a win in Mauritius last week, but he missed the cut.